 2. Portland Pet Food Company Pumpkin Dog Treats

-These biscuits are made with a handful of simple, plant-based ingredients, offering a light and crunchy texture.
-The pumpkin base is gentle on digestion, making these treats suitable for dogs with sensitive stomachs or common food allergies.
+These biscuits are light, crunchy, and made with a handful of simple, plant-based ingredients.
+The pumpkin base is gentle on digestion, making them a good choice for dogs with sensitive stomachs or common food allergies.
 They're easy to break into smaller pieces for training or portion control.

 What We Like: